jeffboody/libai/readme-nn.md

 ![Perceptron Backpropagation](docs/nn-perceptron-backprop.jpg?raw=true "Perceptron Backpropagation")

-To gain a better understanding of how the perceptron works it is useful to compare the perceptron function with the equation of a line.
+To gain a better understanding of how the perceptron works it's useful to compare the perceptron function with the equation of a line.
 The perceptron weights are analogous to the slope of the line while the bias is analogous to the y-intercept.